 2- What is the difference between Synchronous & Asynchronous task?

-Synchronous: waits until the task has completed Asynchronous: completes a task in background and can notify you when complete
+Synchronous: waits until the task have completed Asynchronous: completes a task in the background and can notify you when complete

 4- What is made up of NSError object?

 There are three parts of NSError object a domain, an error code, and a user info dictionary.
 The domain is a string that identifies what categories of errors this error is coming from.

 5- What is Enum or Enumerations?

 According to Apple’s Swift documentation:

 Managing state, the bits of data that keep track of how the app is being used at the moment, is an important part of a developing your app.
 Because enumerations define a finite number of states, and can bundle associated values with each individual state, you can use them to model the state of your app and its internal processes.

 Enum is a type that basically contains a group of related values in the same umbrella but case-less enum won’t allow us to create an instance.